-The 5 best interactive digital signage examples made with Intuiface for retail
+5 best interactive digital signage examples for retail made with Intuiface

 Interactive digital signage can become the lynchpin of success for retail business - if done well.
-This article introduces a roundup of our favorite examples of top 5 truly engaging and effective interactive digital experiences made with Intuiface.
+This article introduces a roundup of our favorite interactive digital signage examples of top 5 truly engaging and effective interactive digital experiences made with Intuiface.

 With the rise of e-commerce and connected lifestyles in today’s world, retailers are increasingly putting effort into finding inventive ways to engage with consumers during their visit to brick-and-mortar stores.
 As more customers are looking for in-store experiences that rival what online services offer - such as convenient inventory exploration, ability to choose from multiple delivery options and more - progressive retailers are blending the nature of physical shopping with the advantage of digital experiences, providing a consistent and interactive experience encompassing multiple touch points.
 One of the ways retailers are making this blend possible is through the incorporation of interactive digital signage into the customer experience.